davepinch/pinchy.cc/content/topics/works/u/ursula-k-le-guin/the-child-and-the-shadow/the-child-and-the-shadow.md

 ---
-title: "The Child and the Shadow" essay of: Ursual K. Le Guin child of: shadows
+title: "The Child and the Shadow" essay of: Ursula K. Le Guin child of: shadows
 tags:
   - essay